Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 12) Data retention, opt-outs, and model training controls

-If your “agentic CRM” uses third-party LLMs, you need clarity on what data is stored and whether it’s used for training.
+If the agent uses third-party LLMs, you need clarity on what data is stored and whether it is used for training.

-OpenAI states business products and API inputs/outputs are not used for training “by default.”
+OpenAI states that business products and API inputs and outputs are not used for training "by default."
 (OpenAI business data, policy page)

 Trust checklist (5): can you believe the outputs, scores, and recommendations?